 Insecure partisan majorities arise when strong prospects exist for political parties to flip majoritarian control of legislative chambers (Curry and Lee 2020; Lee 2016).
 As a result, intense partisan-based political competition for institutional control alters incentives by placing a premium on the "...the quest for partisan political advantage......by investing more effort to promote their own party's image and undercut that of the opposition."
 (Lee 2016: 2).
 This study has attempted to extend this line of inquiry by considering the implications of insecure legislative partisan majorities for separation of powers politics involving the executive branch.
-Specifically, a theory and corroborative empirical evidence helps us understand how insecure Senate partisan majorities shape the character of executive branch governance through appointment powers.
+We offer a novel perspective seeking to explain how separation of powers' politics shapes presidential appointments, and by extension, the character of executive branch governance.

-Insecure Senate partisan majorities generate intense competition over executive appointees, while also creating greater uncertainty for presidents seeking to obtain confirmation for their nominees in an era where a sizable proportion are effectively rejected by the Senate.
+IPMs in the Senate generate intense competition over executive appointees, while also creating greater uncertainty for presidents seeking to obtain confirmation for their nominees in an era where a sizable proportion are effectively rejected by the Senate.
+That is, greater partisan control insecurity of the Senate heightens this institution's resistance to presidents' efforts at obtaining a more compliant set of political executives through the PAS appointment process.
+This effect can be attributed to greater political uncertainty resulting from uncertain partisan majority status in the next election cycle.
+As such political uncertainty rises, partisan posturing becomes a more prominent feature of institutional politics while cooperation suffers.
+In turn, presidents' appointment powers are weakened, contrary to the conventional wisdom predicting that fragile partisan majorities should make coordination more difficult for the Senate to pose an effective institutional check on presidents.

-Conversely, as Senate partisan majorities become more secure, presidents are more successful at obtaining ideological congruence from executive appointees since Senate inter-party competition is weakened.
-This perspective offers a novel perspective regarding how the separation of powers conditions shape presidential appointments, and by extension, executive branch governance.
 Both our logic and evidence indicate that presidents do not unequivocally benefit from having their party enjoy majority status in the Senate.
-In fact, presidents are in the most advantageous position to obtain more loyal executive appointees when presidents face robust opposition or strong support from Senate partisan majorities.
-The evidence also uncovers that this impact is asymmetric due to more robust Senate partisan opposition offering a stronger constraint on presidential appointment powers than the benefits obtained from narrow Senate majorities in favor of the president's party.
-One possible explanation for this finding is that out-partisans legislators' policy disagreement with presidents is increasing in the electoral vulnerability of legislators (Alexander and Jacobs 2024).
+More precisely, presidents are in the most advantageous position to obtain more loyal executive appointees when presidents face robust opposition or strong support from Senate partisan majorities.
+This impact is asymmetric due to more robust Senate partisan opposition offering a stronger constraint on presidential appointment powers than the benefits obtained from narrow Senate majorities in favor of the president's party.
+One rationale for this finding is that out-partisans legislators' policy disagreement with presidents is increasing in the electoral vulnerability of legislators (Alexander and Jacobs 2024).

 Two additional potential explanations might also explain these asymmetric findings given the unique nature of the Senate confirmation process.
 First, because sole institutional powers to advise and consent presidential appointments rests with the Senate, this institution may have a greater incentive to act as a rampart to executive branch authority compared to when both the House and Senate offer distinct veto points for presidential action.
 This is due to Senators being more politically insulated from conflict with presidents, and its electoral repercussions, relative to House members due to a long electoral time horizon, coupled with representing more diverse constituencies.
-In addition, much less is at stake in electoral terms in the realm of top-level presidential appointed positions within the executive branch compared to legislative policymaking delivering policy and programmatic benefits to constituents.
+14 In addition, much less is at stake in electoral terms in the realm of top-level presidential appointed positions within the executive branch compared to legislative policymaking delivering policy and programmatic benefits to constituents.
 Lee's (2016: 165) analysis of debt-ceiling votes, which involve the risk shutting down the U.S. federal government, seemingly shifts electoral risk more heavily towards the majority party under unified party government since citizen accountability attributions will be much clearer than compared to divided party government.
 The consequences of this asymmetry of insecure Senate partisan majorities might compel presidents to make ideological compromises on their preferred executive nominees.